rubyaustralia/roro/2018/201803-rorosyd.md

 ^
 If this is your first RORO, or if you were previously unaware, Ruby Australia's events are run under a code of conduct.<br />
 This is the link where you can find it and have a read, but in summary we want this meetup to provide a friendly and welcoming environment for everyone who attends, and harassment of any kind is not tolerated.<br />
-If you have any issues you want to raise about anything that has happened at a RORO, you can talk to any of the organisers who are %{organiser names} - or you can go straight to Ruby Australia if you prefer.
+If you have any issues you want to raise about anything that has happened at a RORO, you can talk to any of the organisers who are Paul, Rob, and Andrew - or you can go straight to a Ruby Australia committee member if you don't think you can reach out to a RORO organiser.

 ---